Greek-Microsoft-Security-Community/.github/profile/README.md

-# Welcome to Greek Microsoft Security Community.
+# Welcome to Greek Microsoft Security Community

 This place is under construction.